Paddle Patagonia

 This morning the real mission begins!
 After about 5km hiking we will be outside of the National Park border and entering into the Turbio River Valley.
 This remote valley is unique in that there is no road access and the outposts of the local settlers can only be reached by horseback (or one old tractor that helps get the local kids to school!)
 The most upper part of the valley is also sought out by climbers for it’s world-class granite walls.

-There are actually 4 Turbio Rivers, creatively named, the Turbio 1, Turbio 2, Turbio 3 and Turbio 4!
-The word turbio translates as “cloudy” or “murky” and each of these milky turquoise rivers come from their own glacier, uniting at the point where we will begin our descent on day 6!
+There are actually 4 Turbio Rivers that are not so uniquely named, the Turbio 1, Turbio 2, Turbio 3 and Turbio 4!
+The word turbio translates as “cloudy” or “murky” and each of these milky turquoise rivers come from their own glaciar, uniting at the point where we will begin our descent on day 6!

 Today’s hike takes us through native Andean forest for about 4 hours before reaching the homestead of the Calderon family.
 This young family has chosen to raise their children and live a self-sufficient lifestyle in this remote area during the Patagonian summers.
 Tonight we rest here and set up camp on their land.